junction-express/junction-legal/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 The Gist
 --------

-We (the [folks at Samanvay Web Private Limited](https://Samanvay Web Private Limited.com/about/)) are on a mission to make the web a better place.
+We (the [folks at Samanvay Web Private Limited](https://wildfiretech.co/page/about)) are on a mission to make the web a better place.
 We hope you love our products and services — from website publishing tools to ecommerce solutions to security backup systems to management tools for distributed companies to the next great idea that we haven’t even thought of yet — as much as we love creating them.

 These Terms of Service (”Terms”) describe our commitments to you, and your rights and responsibilities when using our services.
 Please read them carefully and reach out to us if you have any questions.** If you don’t agree to these Terms, don’t use our services.**

-If you are a user in countries located in the European Economic Area, Switzerland, or the United Kingdom (“European User”), some special terms apply to you as mentioned below.**\
+If you are a user in countries located in the European Economic Area, Switzerland, or the United Kingdom (“European User”), some special terms apply to you as mentioned below.**\ &&??
 **

 We’ve made these Terms available under a [Creative Commons Sharealike license](https://creativecommons.org/licenses/by-sa/4.0/), which means that you’re more than welcome to copy them, adapt them, and repurpose them for your own use.
 Just make sure to revise them so that your Terms of Service reflect your actual practices.
 Also, if you do use these Terms, we’d appreciate a credit and link to Samanvay Web Private Limited somewhere on your website.
-You can grab a copy of these Terms and other legal documents on [GitHub](https://github.com/&&??).
+You can grab a copy of these Terms and other legal documents on [GitHub](https://github.com/junction-express/junction-legal). &&??
+How to give wordpress credit

 Terms of Service
 ----------------

-These Terms govern your access to and use of the software, applications, extensions, and other products and services we provide through or for [junction.express](https://junction.express/) Please note that junction-related products and services are intended for commercial use and you acknowledge that your use is that of a representative of a business (as defined by applicable law) and not that of a consumer.
+These Terms govern your access to and use of the software, applications, extensions, and other products and services we provide through or for [Junction](https://junction.express/) Please note that junction-related products and services are intended for commercial use and you acknowledge that your use is that of a representative of a business (as defined by applicable law) and not that of a consumer. &&??

 These Terms also govern visitors’ access to and use of any websites that use our Services, like the websites that our users create on junction.express.
 Please note though that the operators of those websites may also have their own separate terms of use.